tacotony45/threat-tracker/README.md

 # Threat Tracker

-Threat Tracker is a simple Flask-based web application that allows users to upload server log files, parses critical information like IP addresses, timestamps, and status codes, and displays the parsed logs for easy analysis.
+**Threat Tracker** is a Flask-based web application designed to help security teams and system administrators efficiently analyze server log files.
+It parses and extracts key information such as IP addresses, timestamps, and HTTP status codes, enabling quick identification of suspicious activity.

+---

-## Features
+## Key Features

-- Upload and parse server log files (e.g., Apache logs)
-- Extract IP addresses, timestamps, and HTTP status codes
-- Store parsed logs in a SQLite database
+- **Log Upload & Parsing:** Easily upload raw server logs and extract relevant security data.
+- **Data Storage:** Utilizes SQLite with SQLAlchemy ORM for efficient, scalable log management.
-- View parsed logs in a clean, tabular web interface
+- **Interactive Web Interface:** Clean, user-friendly pages to view and analyze parsed logs in tabular form.
-- Built with Python, Flask, and SQLAlchemy
+- **Built with Modern Tools:** Developed using Python 3, Flask, and SQLAlchemy for backend robustness and maintainability.

+---

+## Technical Skills Demonstrated

+- Backend web development with Python and Flask
+- Database modeling and integration using SQLAlchemy and SQLite
+- File handling and data parsing with regular expressions
+- Frontend templating with Jinja2 for dynamic HTML rendering
+- Version control with Git and GitHub

+---

-## Installation
+## Installation & Setup

 1. Clone the repository:
    ```bash